Regulatory & Legal Proceedings

 In the Fall of 2013, the PUC issued two rulings that might negatively impact the city’s ability to acquire Xcel's assets.
 The city is contesting those rulings in order to protect several constitutional authorities that belong to local governments.

 On Jan.
 14, 2015, Boulder District Court Judge Judith LaBuda affirmed a Colorado Public Utilities Commission (PUC) ruling that would require the city to seek permission from the PUC before exercising its constitutional right to acquire portions of the electric system currently owned by Xcel Energy.
-Check out the city's press release and Judge LaBuda's ruling.
+Check out Judge LaBuda's ruling.

 Murphy CORA Lawsuit for Release of Financial Model